kyle-pena-nlp/distr_mflux/README.md

 Use Python 3.12 (it may work in other Python versions, but no guarantees).
 1. `cd` to the root of the repo (which contains `client`, `db` as subfolders)
-2. In the root directory of the repo, create a virtual environment: `python3 -m venv .venv`
+2. In the root directory of the repo, create a virtual environment:

+   `python3 -m venv .venv`
-3. Activate the virtual environment: `source .venv/bin/activate`
+3. Activate the virtual environment:

+   `source .venv/bin/activate`
-4. Install the project requirements: `pip3 install .`
+4. Install the project requirements:

+   `pip3 install .`
-5. Download the HuggingFace models for mflux: `python3 worker/download_hf_model.py` (this may require a restart or two if the network is flaky- but it seems to pick up where it left off)
+5. Download the HuggingFace models for mflux:

+   `python3 worker/download_hf_model.py`

+   (HF's included downloader is a little flaky so it may require a restart or two)

     It takes about ~30 mins to download the model and takes about 50GB of disk space.

 ## Starting The Server

 As a prerequisite, you'll need to have Docker installed and the Docker daemon running.
-To build and start the server:
+To build and start the server stack:
 * Open a new terminal
 * Be in the root directory of the repo
 * Run `docker compose up`